 - By mail with the proper form and fee

-2. Minimum Insurance Requirements
+Minimum Insurance Required

 Arizona law requires all drivers to carry minimum liability insurance of: